The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Handling the Primes and p = 5, 7, and 13

 Next, we consider the case $p=7$.
 The four $7$-adic images from Proposition \ref{P:7isog-elladic} each have a commutator index of $48$ inside $\SL_2(\Z_7)$.
 Thus, unlike the case of $p = 5$, we need only consider a single lattice, namely the lattice associated with $X_0(7)$.

-The coloring scheme of the nodes is the same as in the previous section.
+The coloring scheme (perhaps it would be more accurate to say ``shading scheme'') of the nodes is the same as in the previous section.
 We have that $|\mathcal{L}_7^{\mathrm{inf}}(X_0(7))| = 9$.
 By computing the commutator index for each of these groups, we find that

 Thus, the possible adelic indices associated with these nodes in the sublattice $\mathcal{L}_7^{\mathrm{inf}}(X_0(7))$ are

 It remains to study the modular curves associated with the four gray nodes; these are maximal within $\mathcal{L}_7^{\mathrm{fin}}(X_0(7))$.
 Their labels are \mc{21.32.1.a.1}, \mc{28.64.3.b.1}, \mc{42.48.2.d.1}, and \mc{126.48.2.a.1}.